Top Dog Choice

 Increase exercise and enrichment

-An adolescent with uncanalized energy = an adolescent with problems.
+An adolescent with uncanalized energy is an adolescent with problems.
 Add walks, scent work, food puzzles, short intense play sessions.

 Reduce new exposures to intense stimuli

-During fear periods (6 and 12 months approximately), this is not the moment to start agility, to take it to a crowded fair the first time, or to expose it to July 4th fireworks without preparation.
-Stay with the known.
+During fear periods (around 6 and 12 months), this is not the time to start agility, visit a crowded event for the first time, or expose your dog to July 4th fireworks without preparation.
+Stay with the familiar.

 Do not punish fear or reactivity